I try to present technical issues in a way that people can easily understand them.

-Of all the things in your SEO toolkit, building links should be the one thing which squarely sits on the top; it’s the proverbial key to increasing web traffic, site trust level, and a host of additional benefits.
-In fact Google, the largest search engine in the world, ranks link building, content, and what they call RankBrain as their top three metrics for ranking websites.
+Of all the things in your SEO toolkit, building links should be the one thing that squarely sits on the top; it’s the proverbial key to increasing web traffic, site trust level, and a host of additional benefits.
+In fact, Google, the largest search engine in the world, ranks link building, content, and what they call RankBrain as their top three metrics for ranking websites.
 In case you are unfamiliar, RankBrain is a machine-learning artificial intelligence system that Google uses to sort through search results.
 RankBrain is also one of the many parts of Google’s overall search algorithm, which is known as Hummingbird.
 Other key parts include PageRank as well as a list of over 200 signals which Google uses to assist the overall algorithm in determining search results.
 It’s complicated sounding, but it is firmly anchored in a tried and tested scientific process.

 Don't Get Lost in Cyberspace

 It would be easy to get lost in the many different sub-lists which are linked to the top signals plus the sub-lists that feed the other lists and on and on and on.
 Google’s algorithm is massive and complex and in reality, no one except a few insiders really knows how it works completely and everything that it looks for.
 So, instead of trying to decipher the algorithm, focus on what is available to you as well as what can be controlled; link building, original content, quick site loading speeds, tasteful use of graphics, good programming, and did I mention original content?
 In analyzing how important links are, it will become obvious very quickly to a webmaster that the only way another site is going to link to your site or a post on your site is if that post or site has something great to offer.
 Back in the days before Google, websites were almost exclusively ranked on content alone, which gave early webmasters clear direction on how to stay in the upper echelon; publish lots of content and publish it often.
 Google changed everything when they entered the search-engine market by taking those early guidelines one step further when they started looking at how people linked to each site or page.
-That amazing revelation and unique business practice is what set Google apart from the rest of their peers and it worked so well, that it’s still being utilized today; currently Google ranks on link quality in addition to link quantity.
+That amazing revelation and unique business practice are what set Google apart from the rest of their peers and it worked so well, that it’s still being utilized today; currently, Google ranks on link quality in addition to link quantity.

 Authority Trickle-Down Effect

 Yet, be careful.
 Don’t allow yourself to get caught by a flashy e-mail offering to sell you large batches of backlinks.
-Chances are that they are poor quality links or even links considered bad by Google and instead of your page rank increasing, it will actually decrease.
+Chances are that they are poor quality links or even links considered bad by Google and instead of your page rank increases, it will actually decrease.
 Yes, Google does penalize sites with lots of bad links.
-Earlier in the piece the term PageRank was introduced as a key part of the algorithm.
-In easy to understand terms, all pages rank somewhere on the spectrum, however a handful of them are much stronger than the rest of the pool.
+Earlier in the piece, the term PageRank was introduced as a key part of the algorithm.
+In easy to understand terms, all pages rank somewhere on the spectrum, however, a handful of them are much stronger than the rest of the pool.
 These sites are your targets; your holy grail so to speak for increasing your ranking.
 The stronger a site, the more expertise people associate with it.
 It’s called “Authority.”
 Links from pages with high authority ranking pass some of that authority to your site when the connection is made.
 Consider this example: If the Drudge Report linked to your personal blog because you had a very impactful and original post, your traffic would increase exponentially for starters; benefitting your bottom line hopefully.
 But in the process, Google would bump your site up in the credibility category since a prestigious site found your content strong enough to create the link in the first place.
-You could easily transform your entire site audience with that single linking.
+You could easily transform your entire site audience with that single link.